loscrossos/core_visomaster/README.md

 ```

-start the web-app with:
+start the app with:

-`python appvisomaster.py --inbrowser`
+`python appvisomaster.py`

 Stop the app pressing `ctrl + c` on the console